HugoArriojas/HugoArriojas/README.md

 As a marine biologist turned web developer, I build immersive and accessible web experiences via clean and scalable code.
 I love bridging the gap in between science and tech and I hope to use my skills to build meaningful web applications.

-I am currently open to work with a focus on front-end development, JavaScript, and React.

 You can find my portfolio at [HugoA.dev](https://www.hugoa.dev)

 ### 📫 Socials